sabligeri/favorite-movie-db/README.md

 2. Install NPM packages:
     ```bash
+    cd .\client\movie-poster-db\
     npm install
     ```

+3. Add database connection:
+    *  Navigate to the server folder (like in the previous step)
+    * Create a .env file based on the .env.sample file
+    * Insert your MongoDB connection URL

-3. Set environment variables for your database in the `.env` file:
+5. Set environment variables for your database in the `.env` file:
     ```env
     MOVIE_DB=yourmoviedbconnectionstring
     ```

-4. Start the application:
+6. Start the application:
     ```bash
     cd .\client\movie-poster-db\
     npm run dev